GMELab/MonsterLM/README.md

 #
 ```

 PLINK scripts can be set up according to user preference.
-The following offers and example template to prepare the genotypic and phenotypic files for MonsterLM.
+The following offers an example template to prepare the genotypic and phenotypic files for MonsterLM.

 Step 1: Define inputs and paths.